 Time frames for plumbing and drainage permit applications

-New permit applications are divided into 2 processing time frames: fast-track and standard.
+Permit applications are divided into 2 processing timeframes: standard and fast-track.
 The timeframe for your application will depend on the building classification, as well as other factors.

-Standard applications are usually approved within 10 business days.
+Standard applications and standard amendment applications are usually approved within 10 business days.